NEONScience/NEON-Data-Skills/tutorials/R/dc-tabular-time-series/06-Plotting-Facets-And-Group-By-Time-In-R.md

     ## [1] "2001-03" "2001-04" "2001-05" "2001-06" "2001-07" "2001-08"

 For many analyses, we might want to summarize this data into a yearly total.
-Base `R` does NOT have a distinct year-month date class.
-Instead to work with a year-month field using base `R`, we need to convert to a Date class, which necessitates adding an associated day value.
+Base R does NOT have a distinct year-month date class.
+Instead to work with a year-month field using base R, we need to convert to a Date class, which necessitates adding an associated day value.
 The syntax would be:

 `as.Date(paste(met_monthly_HARV$date,"-01", sep=""))`